MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-planning-supplies-automatically.md

 1. Select the planning line for item 1250, and then choose the **Order Tracking** action.

-     The seven lines in the **Order Tracking** page show that five and ten pieces are tracked through the back wheel to the touring bikes on the two sales orders respectively.
+     The seven lines on the **Order Tracking** page show that five and ten pieces are tracked through the back wheel to the touring bikes on the two sales orders respectively.

      The last five pieces are untracked.
 Proceed to analyze.